I am a solicitor working for a law firm and looking to take on contracts elsewhere – is this possible?

 A: Yes.
 We have a number of solicitors registered with us as locums and contractors who work for one firm full time or just about full time, yet work for one or more other firms at various times as a contractor or locum.
 There is no reason why you can’t do this, provided you tell your main employer about the others.
 I believe it is called ‘moonlighting’ if you don’t have permission, and this is usually covered by your contract of employment!

 A typical example is a family solicitor with children panel membership who works in a solicitors firm undertaking privately funded work and not LSC funded family law work.
 The solicitor has SQM Supervisor status but is not using it with his/her existing firm.
-Provided your current firm are happy with you working elsewhere, the family solicitor can assign their supervisor status to another practice and work for both law firms.
+Provided your current firm is happy with you working elsewhere, the family solicitor can assign their supervisor status to another practice and work for both law firms.
 Very common, particularly when LSC rates are so abysmal for legal aid work.